OctopusDeploy/blog/blog/2020-04/tab-completion-for-the-octopus-cli/index.md

 4. If there are multiple suggestions, display the choices to the user.
 Some shells even allow the user to choose one!
 5. If there is a single suggestion, use that.

 Systemd has built-in completion support for `bash` and `zsh` but not for `pwsh`.
-So, lets make it happen!
+So, let's make it happen!
 A small example is the sub-command `systemctl status` which takes a single service by name and shows you its status.

 In `zsh` and `bash`, I get tab completion over the possible services to show, so let's implement a similar thing in `pwsh`.